Orders of Protection Due to Domestic Violence

 What it is, is an official document stating you have a scheduled hearing before the court and the judge, who will then make their final decision on if the state will or will not grant you a full order of protection against the party you feel unsafe around.
 Just like the ex parte order of protection, in order to be granted the full order of protection from the state against your abuser, you will need to be prepared to provide significant proof of your allegations of domestic violence, committed by the opposing party to the court.

 As mentioned above briefly, a full order of protection may only be granted after a court hearing has occurred where you and your abuser are given the opportunity to both be heard.

 Hence, why ex parte is used for the above, it only requires one side to be heard.
 A full order requires both sides to be allowed to state their case in an official court setting.

 This is your opportunity to prove to the judge you and/or your family are in fact victims of domestic violence, stalking, or sexual assault at the hands of the opposing party.
 You need to provide as much evidence as possible of your allegations to make your case to the judge to ensure you are granted legal protection against your abuser.
 If you are able to make your case to the judge that your abuser has indeed committed the acts and is causing you and/or your family to live in danger, the judge is able to grant a full order of protection.
 These orders generally last between 180 days and one year.
 (MO ST § 455.040) Full orders are able to be extended for a longer period of time if the court sees fit.

 If you would like legal assistance that is knowledgeable in this facet of the law and will fight for you and your family to be protected from abuse, call The Joshua Wilson Law Firm and we can consult and advise you on all the steps and options you have when dealing with domestic abuse and filing orders of protection.

-Do not hesitate to contact The Joshua Wilson Law Firm today.
+Do not hesitate to contact The Higher Level Legal Law Firm today.
 We will make it our priority to protect you and your family with our legal experience and passion.